NannyML/nannyml/docs/tutorials/performance_calculation/multiclass_performance_calculation/confusion_matrix_calculation.rst

 which type of credit card product new customers should be assigned to.
 Check out :ref:`Credit Card Dataset<dataset-synthetic-multiclass>` to learn more about this dataset.

 In order to monitor a model, NannyML needs to learn about it from a reference dataset.
-Then it can monitor the data that is subject to actual analysis, provided as the analysis dataset.
+Then it can monitor the data that is subject to actual monitored, provided as the monitored dataset.
 You can read more about this in our section on :ref:`data periods<data-drift-periods>`.

-The ``analysis_targets`` dataframe contains the target results of the analysis period.
+The ``monitored_targets`` dataframe contains the target results of the monitored period.
 This is kept separate in the synthetic data because it is not used during :ref:`performance estimation<performance-estimation>`.
 But it is required to calculate performance, so the first thing we need to in this case is set up the right data in the right dataframes.

-The analysis target values are joined on the analysis frame by their index.
+The monitored target values are joined on the monitored frame by their index.
 Your dataset may already contain the **target** column, so you may skip this join.

 .. nbimport::
     :path: ./example_notebooks/Tutorial - Calculating Confusion Matrix - Multiclass Classification.ipynb